rcazzara/seldovia/_people/Newmeyer_Frederick_Walter_Freddy.md

 ![](../assets/images/Fred%20Newmeyer%20Old%20Crab.jpeg)

-They later became snowbirds in Yuma AZ while still enjoying summers in Alaska.
+He and Milly later became snowbirds in Yuma AZ while still enjoying summers in Alaska.
 He had studied the mythology of football and baseball, and won most of his bets, which led him to win the Super Bowl when the Dallas Cowboys, his favorite team won.
 Freddy and Milly were inseparable\!
 Friends say he